Qumulo/filelock/README.md

 ```

 This command monitors the `/data/important_files` directory and all its subdirectories for changes, locks files upon changes, and logs detailed debug information.

-### Debug Mode, Logging, and Saving Output

-The script supports a debug mode that can be enabled with the `--debug` flag.
-When debug mode is enabled, the script generates detailed log entries that can be useful for troubleshooting.
-The logging is controlled by Python's `logging` module, which allows for flexible log management.

-In addition to printing log messages to the console, you can also save the output to a file by using the `--output` option.
-This is particularly useful if you need to retain logs for audit purposes or further analysis.

 ## SSE Payload Notification Types